v-rgrace/Viva/Viva/insights/advanced/admin/upload-org-data-admin-center.md

 ## 1. Prepare your organizational data

-Please work with the person responsible for preparing your data, such as your data source admin, to prepare your organizational data.
+Work with the person responsible for preparing your data, such as your data source admin, to prepare your organizational data.

 To use organizational data in Microsoft 365, you need to use the same column headers provided in the template through the data upload wizard.